Puppet-Finland/opentofu-vpc/README.md

-# terraform-vpc
+# opentofu-vpc

-This is a module for creating AWS VPC using a standard pattern:
+This is a Opentofu/Terraform module for creating AWS VPC using a standard
+pattern:

 * Two public subnets
 * Two private subnets